Kris Brown, President

-Robert Bowers Disney comes to the Brady Campaign from the Writers Guild of America.
+Robert Bowers Disney comes to Brady from the Writers Guild of America.
 He began his career as a Peace Corps Volunteer in West Africa and continued his overseas work with the United Nations High Commission on Refugees where he oversaw refugee camp operations.
 Upon returning to the US, he helped manage the Peace Corp's response to the 2004 tsunami in southeast Asia and Hurricane Katrina in 2005.
 In 2007, he left the chaos of international disaster assistance for the serene world of American politics.
 He moved to Nevada with the Democratic Party to oversee preparations for the Presidential Caucus and the 2008 election.
 Since then, Robert has served as the Senior Regional Representative for the Sierra Club in Nevada where he ran issue advocacy campaigns and the Political Outreach Representative for the Writers Guild of America, which represents writers in television and film.
-He and his husband Joe have two sons aged 4 and 6 and are looking forward to adopting a daughter this year.

 Kyleanne Hunter, Vice President for Programs, works closely with the president to ensure that Brady's programs are designed and implemented to meet Brady's mission and that national and field assets work together for pragmatic success.